Investing Investing Basics

 It’s important to note that your 529 balance can impact your child’s financial aid package.
 How the 529 impacts financial aid depends on the account owner.
 If the 529 is owned by you or your dependent child, the asset is considered a parental asset.

-When filling out the Free Application for Federal Student Aid, parental assets are considered.
-You're allowed about $10,000 in assets, called an asset protection allowance, before your child’s financial aid is impacted.
-Above that amount, though, and you start seeing a reduction in financial aid.
+When filling out the Free Application for Federal Student Aid, all parental assets are considered.
+The asset protection allowance is no longer in use.
 The maximum your child’s aid can be impacted, though, is 5.64%.

 On the other hand, assets owned by the student, such as a custodial account, can reduce financial aid by up to 20%.
 That’s a much bigger blow.